melaniebrgr/learning-computer-science/00-everyweeks/week12/README.md

 I will also complete the list of backlogged features I imagined for the app.
 The app should be still be compilable to wasm at the end of the week, and this time I will deploy it somewhere.

+Random numbers vs. WebAssembly

+> WebAssembly support
+>This crate fully supports the wasm32-wasi and wasm32-unknown-emscripten targets.
+However, the wasm32-unknown-unknown target (i.e. the target used by wasm-pack) is not automatically supported since, from the target name alone, we cannot deduce which JavaScript interface is in use (or if JavaScript is available at all).
+>
+>Instead, if the js Cargo feature is enabled, this crate will assume that you are building for an environment containing JavaScript, and will call the appropriate methods.
+Both web browser (main window and Web Workers) and Node.js environments are supported, invoking the methods described above using the wasm-bindgen toolchain.
+>
+>This can be done even if getrandom is not a direct dependency.
+Cargo allows crates to enable features for indirect dependencies.
+>
+>This feature should only be enabled for binary, test, or benchmark crates.
+Library crates should generally not enable this feature, leaving such a decision to users of their library.
+Also, libraries should not introduce their own js features just to enable getrandom’s js feature.
+>
+>This feature has no effect on targets other than wasm32-unknown-unknown.
+>
 ### Stupid questions

 - [ ] What does `cdylib` do?